 So far, no one single factor has been identified as a cause for Alzheimer's disease.
 It is likely that a combination of factors, including age, genetic inheritance, environmental factors, lifestyle and overall general health, are responsible.
 In some people, the disease may develop silently for many years before symptoms appear.

 Age is the greatest risk factor for dementia.
 Dementia affects one in 14 people over the age of 65 and one in six over the age of 80.
-However, dementia is not restricted to older people: in the UK, there are over 17,000 people under the age of 65 with dementia, although this figure is likely to be an underestimate.
+However, dementia is not restricted to older people: in the UK, there are more than 40,000 people under the age of 65 with dementia.

 Many people fear that they may inherit Alzheimer's disease and scientists are currently investigating the genetic background to Alzheimer's.